FernB/Project-2/README.md

 ## Introduction

-The aim of this project was to investigate data from the National Notifiable Disease Surveillance System (NNDSS) and establish what trends could be observed
+The aim of this project was to investigate data from the National Notifiable Disease Surveillance System (NNDSS) and establish what trends could be observed.

-For our project we looked at the NNDSS dataset and focused on all diseases by state and years 2015-2020.
-Using visualization we compared the states by disease category to identify any trends.
+Data between 2015 and 2020 on infection rates per 100,000 people was extracted from the website, transformed into a comparable dataset and loaded into an SQLite database.

+An SQLAclhemy/Flask API was created to allow data to be used in a D3.js web application that was launched on Heroku.

+The application consists of an interactive dashboard of four visualisations depicting comparisons of infection rates across disease groups, states and territories and years.

 ## Structure